admineral/OpenAI-Assistant-API-Chat/README.md

 - **Personalized AI Assistant**: Customize the assistant's name, model, and description for a unique chat experience.
 - **Interactive Chat Experience**: Engage in dynamic conversations with the AI assistant.
-- **Robust AI Responses**: Leveraging OpenAI's "gpt-4-1106-preview" model for intelligent, context-aware chat responses.
+- **Robust AI Responses**: Leveraging OpenAI's "gpt-4-1106-preview" model (128k context) for intelligent, context-aware chat responses.
 - **File Upload**: Users can upload files for the assistant to analyze.
 - **Code Interpretation**: (Coming Soon) The assistant can execute Pytho code.
 - **Function Calls**: (Coming Soon) Experience interactive functionalities such as API calls based on chat context.
-- **GPT-4 Vision Integration**: (Coming Soon)
+- **GPT-4 Vision Integration**:
    - **Image Descriptions**: Send pictures to the AI, and it will describe what it sees, providing insights and understanding of the visual content.
-   - **Optical Character Recognition (OCR)**: The AI can analyze text within images, making it possible to read and respond to textual content in photographs or scanned documents.
+   - **Optical Character Recognition (OCR)**:(Coming Soon) The AI can analyze text within images, making it possible to read and respond to textual content in photographs or scanned documents.

 # Image Upload